SuperTapood/Cudheart/roadmap.md

 ## the cuda samples build

-just make sure that the cuda samples can be run on this framework
+just make sure that the cuda samples can be run on this framework (both c++ and cuda)

-- add the actual samples' names :cold_sweat: